I am a member of the Amazon Associates Program and I will earn a commission from qualifying purchases at no extra cost to you.

 Some technique points to consider…

-Your shape as you glide from a push from the pool wall should be with head tucked in-between arms and with hands and feet together, to maximise efficiency.
-Practice it to get a feel for you own efficiency.
+Your shape as you glide from a push from the pool wall should be with your head tucked in-between your arms and with hands and feet together to maximise efficiency.
+Practice it to get a feel for your own efficiency.

 Breathing technique when swimming any stroke is best done in and out through the mouth.
-The simple reason is that the mouth is a bigger opening than the nose making it easier and more efficient for getting air in and out.
+The simple reason is that the mouth is a bigger opening than the nose, making it easier and more efficient to get air in and out.

 Most beginners learning to swim, especially front crawl, find breathing the most difficult part.
 If they are encouraged to exhale through the nose, then their natural instinct is to then inhale through the nose.
 This makes the whole breathing process slower.

-Then, if exhalation takes place through the mouth, inhalation is more likely to occur naturally thought the mouth too, which will ensure sufficient air is taken in quickly (as its a larger opening).
-Also it is very easy to take water up into the nose accidentally on inhalation which can be very unpleasant and off putting.
+Then, if exhalation takes place through the mouth, inhalation is more likely to occur naturally through the mouth too, which will ensure sufficient air is taken in quickly (as it's a larger opening).
+Also, it is very easy to take water up into the nose accidentally on inhalation, which can be very unpleasant and off-putting.

 My book is aimed at beginners learning front crawl and needing some extra guidance, but it is just that - a book.
-For that reason I have to be very general and cover as wide an audience as possible as I am not able to see everyone swimming!
-Therefore I class breathing though the nose as a fault in an attempt to ensure everyone is practicing the easiest technique possible.
+For that reason, I have to be very general and cover as wide an audience as possible as I am not able to see everyone swimming!
+Therefore I class breathing through the nose as a fault in an attempt to ensure everyone is practising the easiest technique possible.

-Many world class swimmers wear a nose clip to completely eliminate use of the nose when they swim.
+Many world-class swimmers wear a nose clip to completely eliminate the use of the nose when they swim.

 Do whatever your swimming teacher is advising you to do, as they know what is best for you as an individual.
 He or she can actually see you swimming.
 I can’t!

 I hope I have helped in some way.
-Thank you very much for purchasing my book and I wish you every success with your swimming.
+Thank you very much for purchasing my book, and I wish you every success with your swimming.payn

 When and how to breathe for front crawl?
-Can we hold our breath for some time then breath?
-Can we breathe whenever we want or do we have to breathe for every stroke?
+Can we hold our breath for some time, then breathe?
+Can we breathe whenever we want, or do we have to breathe for every stroke?

 There are two types of breathing for front crawl: trickle breathing and explosive breathing.